SMILELab-FL/Dive-into-Federated-Learning/README.md

-# Awesome-Federated-Learning
+# Dive into Federated Learning
 Tutorials and paper lists for federated learning.

+Wish this can help you dive into FL more easily.